bradhaas/TheCompendium-v2/Custom Backgrounds/The Corps Founder.md

 Your wealthy upbringing has always gotten you out of trouble, and after struggling to find your path in your 20s your parents have pulled some strings and gotten you placed in charge of an exploratory mission that your local government is planning.

-Perhaps you're a Shoshone scientist trying to better understand the tools that refugees are bringing in to your land, or maybe you're an American biologist looking to better document the magical flora and fauna that continue to be discovered as the nation attempts to expand west.
+Perhaps you're a Shoshone scientist trying to better understand the magical items that refugees are bringing in to your land, or maybe you're an American biologist looking to better document the magical flora and fauna that continue to be discovered as the nation attempts to expand west.

 Either way - your goal is to find a group of like minded individuals to explore, document, and investigate the unknown frontier.
 ## Feature
 Choose one of the following
 ### Name Dropper
 You know and have met any number of powerful people across the land—and some of them might even remember you.
 You might be able to wrangle minor assistance from a major figure in the campaign, at the DM's discretion.
 Additionally, the common folk treat you with deference, and your heritage and the stories you tell might be good for a free meal or a place to sleep.
+### All Eyes On You
+Your accent, mannerisms, figures of speech, and perhaps even your appearance all mark you as foreign.
+Curious glances are directed your way wherever you go, which can be a nuisance, but you also gain the friendly interest of scholars and others intrigued by far-off lands, to say nothing of everyday folk who are eager to hear stories of your homeland.
+You can parley this attention into access to people and places you might not otherwise have, for you and your traveling companions.
+Noble lords, scholars, and merchant princes, to name a few, might be interested in hearing about your distant homeland and people.
 ### Arcane Learnings
 Your studies offer you insights others wouldn't be able to glean.
 The arcane has grown familiar, and as a result you can identify at least one major property/characteristic of any arcane item or creature you encounter.
 ### Wanderer
 You have an excellent memory for maps and geography, and you can always recall the general layout of terrain, settlements, and other features around you.
 In addition, you can find food and fresh water for yourself and up to five other people each day, provided that the land offers berries, small game, water, and so forth.
 ## Mechanics
 ### Skill Proficiencies
 - Investigation
+- Choose one of the following
-- Arcana / History / Religion /
+	- Arcana
+	- Survival
+	- Investigation
 ### Languages
 - English
 ### Tool Proficiencies
+- Land Vehicles
 - Cartographer's Tools
 - Herbalism Kit
 ### Equipment
 - Herbalism Kit
-## Recommended Classes
-- Ranger
-- Wizard

 ## Origins
 |d6|Origin|
 |---|---|